jordanlanham52/jordanlanham52/README.md

 <a href="https://www.linkedin.com/in/jordan-lanham-78b792310"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a current student at the University of Arizona majoring in Cyber Operations: Cyber Engineering at the college of applied sciences and technology.
+I am a current student and freshman at the University of Arizona majoring in Cyber Operations: Cyber Engineering at the college of applied sciences and technology.

 ## Objective